The-Politico/django-slack-forms/docs/Developing-This-App.md

 ## Routes Available In Development App
 - `/`: The root of Slack Forms.
 Used as the URL provided to Slack as the `request_url` and the URL for every slash command.
 - `/callback/`: The callback route for Slack Forms.
-Used as a `response_url` for POST requests sent to webhooks in order to provide feedback.
+Used as a `response_url` for POST requests sent to endpoints in order to provide feedback.
 - `/admin/`: The Django admin.
 - `/api/test/`: A test API endpoint for GET, POST, and PUT requests used in the example form found in the `fixtures.json`.
 - `/api/options/`: A test set of options for a field used in the example form found in the `fixtures.json`.